tempertemper/html-playground/src/site/content/index.md

 ---
-title: Dynamic
+title: Content
 layout: section-index.html
-intro: asdf
+intro: Static content is how we get information from websites.
-navHeading: asdf
+navHeading: Play with a content type
 ---